neurodsp-tools/neurodsp/doc/glossary.rst

     noise signal
         Formally, a noise signal is a signal produced by a stochastic (random) process.
-        The aperiodic signals that are simulated in NeuroDSP are noise signals.
+        The aperiodic signals that are simulated in NeuroDSP are, technically, noise signals.

     powerlaw
         A relationship between two quantities, whereby one quantity varies as a power of another.
         One-over-f relationships are powerlaw, as the spectral power varies by a power of the frequency.

     1/f signal
-        A signal for which the power spectrum can be described by a 1/f^chi powerlaw, where `chi` refers to the exponent of the powerlaw.
+        A signal for which the power spectrum can be described by a powerlaw of the form :math:`1/f^\chi`, where :math:`\chi` refers to the exponent of the powerlaw.

     coloured noise
         The 'colour' of noise refers to the 1/f exponent of the power spectrum of a noise signal.

-        * white noise: a signal with a flat power spectrum, with equal power at all frequencies.
-White noise has an exponent of 0.
+        * white noise: a signal with a :math:`1/f^0` power spectrum, which is flat with equal power across all frequencies
-        * pink noise: a signal with a 1/f power spectrum.
-Pink noise has an exponent of 1.
+        * pink noise: a signal with a :math:`1/f^1` power spectrum
-        * brown noise: a signal with a 1/f^2 power spectrum.
-Also called red noise.
+        * brown noise: a signal with a :math:`1/f^2` power spectrum, sometimes also known as red noise

     random walk
         A random process that describes a path of a succession of random steps.